redhat-cop/openshift-migration-best-practices/running-the-migration.md

 These annotations preserve the UID range, ensuring that the containers retain their file system permissions on the target cluster.

-Migrated UIDs might duplicate UIDs in a current or future namespace on the target cluster. [(BZ#1748531 - Handling UID range namespace annotations when migrating an application from source to destination)](https://bugzilla.redhat.com/show_bug.cgi?id=1748531)
+Migrated UIDs might duplicate UIDs in a current or future namespace on the target cluster.
+See [BZ#1748531 - Handling UID range namespace annotations when migrating an application from source to destination](https://bugzilla.redhat.com/show_bug.cgi?id=1748531).

 ## Creating a migration plan